wkharold/website-demo/README.md

 fly unpause-pipeline --target YOUR-CONCOURSE-TARGET --pipeline deploy-website-demo
 ```

-7. To see your pipeline in concourse, copy URL from the output of the command above to your browser.
+7. To see your pipeline in concourse, copy the URL from the output of the command above to your browser.
 Login using same userid/password you did for the fly CLI.

 8. Click on the job `job-deploy-app`, then kick off a manual build by clicking on the plus sign at the upper right corner of the page.
 The build should start after a few seconds.
 Look at the build output to see your website pushed to cloud foundry.